roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-02-autodoll-extra-2.md

 Hinagiku exhibited her hands to Yuuyami.

 "Wah, I don't think this is what Yuuyami meant," says Rapha, visibly agitated.
-"What on earth was Mama-Hina doing?"
+"What on earth was mama-Hina doing?"
 "I was hung up?"